cyruscyliu/cyruscyliu.github.io/docs/index.md

 computational cost, intention drift, limited memory and sensing (incomplete knowledge of the world, not everything programable), and imperfect verification.

-- **AI is powerful in almost every area of information technology, but it is still not sufficient in niche domains**.
+- **AI is still not perfect, and it is still not sufficient in niche domains**.

 ## Selected Publications